GenomeDK/genomedk-docs/content/docs/installing-software.md

 (amazing-project) [fe-open-01]$ conda env export > environment.yml
 ```

-The `environment.yml` file contains an
-exact specification of your environment and the packages installed.
-You
+The `environment.yml` file contains an exact specification of your environment
-can put this in your shared project folder.
-Others will then be able to
+and the packages installed.
+You can put this in your shared project folder.
-recreate your environment by running:
+Others will then be able to recreate your environment by running:

 ```bash
 [fe-open-01]$ conda env create -f environment.yml
 ```

-You can read more about [using environments for projects](/docs/best-practices/).

 # Containers with Apptainer/Singularity